 The Notes will be represented by permanent global notes without interest coupons.
 One of the permanent notes, the DBC Global Note, will be kept in custody by DBC, will be issued in bearer form and will represent the Notes sold outside the United States to non-U.S. persons and held through DBC Accountholders.
 The DBC Global Note will include the Notes which are held through Euroclear and Cedel, each of which has an account with DBC.
-The other permanent global note, the DTC Global Note, will be issued in registered form in the name of Cede & Co., as nominee of DTC, will be held by the Custodian and will represent the Notes sold to investors and held through financial institutions that are participants in DTC.
+The other permanent global note, the DTC Global Note, will be issued in registered form in the name of Cede & Co., as nominee of DTC, will be held by State Street Bank and Trust Company as custodian, for DTC (the "Custodian") and will represent the Notes sold to investors and held through financial institutions that are participants in DTC.
 Together, the Notes represented by the DBC Global Note and the DTC Global Note will equal the aggregate principal amount of the Notes outstanding at any time.
-The amount of Notes represented by a register maintained for that purpose by the Registrar (as defined below).
+The amount of Notes represented by each of the DBC Global Note and the DTC Global Note is evidenced by a register maintained for that purpose by the Registrar (as defined below).
 Definitive certificates representing individual Notes shall not be issued except in the limited circumstances described below.

 The Warrants will be represented by permanent global warrants.
-One of the permanent warrants, the DBC Global Warrant, will be kept in custody by DBC, will be issued in bearer form and will represent the Warrants sold outside the United States to non-U.S. persons and held through DBC Accountholders.
+One of the permanent global warrants, the DBC Global Warrant, will be kept in custody by DBC, will be issued in bearer form and will represent the Warrants sold outside the United States to non-U.S. persons and held through DBC Accountholders.
 The DBC Global Warrant will include the Warrants which are held through Euroclear and Cedel, each of which has an account with DBC.
 The other permanent global warrant, the DTC Global Warrant, will be issued in registered form in the name of Cede & Co., as nominee of DTC, will be held by the Custodian and will represent the Warrants sold to investors and held through financial institutions that are participarts in DTC.
 Together, the Warrants represented by the DBC Global Warrant and the DTC Global Warrant will equal the aggregate amount of the Warrants outstanding at any time.
-The amount of Warrants evidenced by a register maintained for that purpose by the Registrar (as defined below).
+The amount of Warrants represented by each of the DBC Global Warrants and the DTC Global Warrant is evidenced by a register maintained for that purpose by the Registrar (as defined below).
 Definitive certificates representing individual Warrants shall not be issued except in the limited circumstances described below.